renproject/ren-js/README.md

 ## Changelog

+* 1.0.0
+  * A Web3 provider is now required for GatewayJS.
+Transfer parameters should now include a `web3Provider` field.
+Migrate quickly using `web3Provider: GatewayJS.utils.useBrowserWeb3()`.
+  * Resuming existing orders in GatewayJS must use `recoverTransfer`, providing the `HistoryEvent`, as well as a Web3 provider as a second parameter.
+  * GatewayJS's storage structure has changed, requiring any incomplete trades to be reopened (instead of being resumed with `recoverTransfer`).

+* 0.10.0
+  * `shiftIn` and `shiftOut` have been renamed to `lockAndMint` and `burnAndRelease`

 * 0.9.0
   * `@renproject/gateway-js` has been renamed to `@renproject/gateway`.
   * GatewayJS now exposes `shiftIn`, `shiftOut` and `recoverShift` instead of just `open`.